 EBITDA and Adjusted EBITDA are financial measures that are not defined under IFRS.
 Management believes EBITDA is a useful measure to assess the performance of the Company as it provides meaningful operating results by excluding the effects of expenses that are not reflective of our operating business performance.
 Management defines EBITDA as net income (loss), or "earnings", before interest, income taxes, depreciation and amortization.
 Management believes Adjusted EBITDA is a useful measure to assess the performance of the Company as it provides more meaningful operating results by excluding the effects of expenses that are not reflective of the Company's operating business performance and other one-time or non- recurring expenses.
-Management defines Adjusted EBITDA as EBITDA before: (i) fair value changes included in biological assets; (ii) share-based compensation expense; (iii) fair value changes in derivatives; (iv) net gains on business combinations; (v) gains and losses on investments and financial assets; (ix) pre-acquisition expense; and (x) listing expense.
+Management defines Adjusted EBITDA as EBITDA before: (i) fair value changes included in inventory sold and fair value changes included in biological assets; (ii) share-based compensation expense; (iii) fair value changes in derivatives; (iv) net losses or gains on debt and warrant extinguishment/modification; (iv) net gains on business combinations; (v) gains and losses on investments and financial assets; and (iv) gains and losses on legal settlements.
 The financial measures noted above are metrics that have been adjusted from the IFRS net income (loss) measure in an effort to provide readers with a normalized metric in making comparisons more meaningful across the cannabis industry, as well as to remove non-recurring, irregular and one-time items that may otherwise distort the IFRS net income measure.
 Other companies in the Corporation's industry may calculate this measure differently, limiting their usefulness as comparative measures.